You've decided to take the next step. Don't worry--we're here to help you. Applying for financial aid is easy!

 There are two options for students who do not have enough financial aid to cover their tuition and fee charges.
 The first option is to enroll in the payment plan offered though Sallie Mae.
 The second option is to visit the Office of Financial Aid to learn about other financial aid opportunities.

 For additional information about refunds or payment plans, visit the Office of the Bursar's website.

 A common myth about financial aid is the full-time requirement to receive aid.
 While some programs such as state grants from MHEC require full-time enrollment (12 or more credits), federal aid does not require you to enroll full-time.
-Some programs may have amounts adjusted if you do not enroll full time like the Pell Grant or institutional scholarships.
-To remain eligible for most types of financial aid, half-time enrollment (6 credits or more) is required each semester.
+Some programs may have amounts adjusted if you do not enroll full-time like the Pell Grant or institutional scholarships.
+To remain eligible for most types of financial aid, half-time enrollment (6 to 11.5 credits) is required each semester.
 For requirements of specific programs, see types of aid or the Office of Financial Aid.

 What do I have to do to keep my scholarship?

 - Transfer scholarships are renewable for up to three continuous years of undergraduate study provided you enroll full-time (12 or more credits per semester) and provided funding is available.
 Should you decide to enroll half-time (6-11 credit per semester), your scholarship will be adjusted to $600 annually.
 You must maintain a minimum GPA of 2.5 and maintain satisfactory academic progress at UBalt to remain eligible.

 - Part time transfer scholarships are renewable for up to three continuous years of undergraduate study provided you enroll half-time (6-11 credit per semester) and provided funding is available.
 You must maintain a minimum GPA of 2.5 and satisfactory academic progress to remain eligible.